 H.B.
 No. 1318 amends the Water Code regarding the process for municipalities to obtain a certificate of public convenience and necessity for providing water or sewer services in areas that have been incorporated or annexed.
-The bill specifies that the utility commission will grant single certification to the municipality and determine adequate compensation for any property transferred from a retail public utility.
-Notably, the bill removes the requirement for the utility commission to assess compensation for property deemed useless or valueless due to the certification.
-Instead, it emphasizes compensation for property transferred and for any remaining property that may be damaged or adversely affected.
+The bill specifies that the utility commission will grant single certification to the municipality and will determine adequate and just compensation for any property transferred from a retail public utility to the municipality or a franchised utility.
+Notably, the bill removes previous language that required the utility commission to assess compensation for property deemed useless or valueless due to the certification.
+Instead, it emphasizes compensation for property transferred and for any adverse effects on property that remains with the retail public utility.

 Statutes affected: Introduced: Water Code 13.255 (Water Code 13)